geotools/geotools/docs/developer/procedures/supported.rst

 2. GeoTools 2.5 and onward expects four stars for a supported module.

-3. Create a Module Matrix page:
+3. Create a README.md file:

    * show project status
-   * list jira issues (from as many projects as possible)
+   * show IP status

 4. The goal here is to make your module status visible to end users.